20336 - INTERNATIONAL BUSINESS MANAGEMENT (ADVANCED TOPICS IN INTERNATIONAL BUSINESS)

 Go to class group/s: 31

-Offshoring strategies and the reconfiguration of global value chains: how the global economy is being transformed through the operation of global production networks involving transnational corporations, states, interest groups and technology.
+Global value chains: How the global economy is being transformed through the operation of global production networks involving transnational corporations, states, interest groups and technology.

-Exit strategies: why do multinationals companies decide to exit from specific countries?
+Exit strategies: Why multinationals companies decide to exit from specific countries?
 What are the factors affecting their decisions?
 How difficult is the process?
 What are the consequences?
 What happens if they decide to re-enter in the future?

-Competitive advantage and multinational companies’ strategy sustainability: how powerful are transnational corporations and how are they affecting the social worlds?
-Why are they held responsible for threatening the rights of workers, consumers and citizens across the world?
-How can multinationals responsibly respond to such increasing accusations and redesign their strategy?
+Power and responsibility: How powerful are transnational corporations and how they are affecting the social worlds?
+Why they are held responsible for increasing social violence and for threatening the rights of workers, consumers, and citizens across the world?
+How multinationals can responsibly respond to such increasing accusations and boycott actions?

 Selected readings and cases.

-The course exposes students to different kinds of materials: academic papers published in major scientific journals, official reports from international institutions, journalist articles from economics and business magazines, documentaries and television reports, etc.
+The course exposes students to different kind of materials: academic papers published in major scientific journals, official reports from international institutions, journalist articles from economics and business magazines, documentaries and television reports, etc.